mdlu/y2s18-css2/README.md

 ## 3. Style the header

-- In `lab1_styles.css`, give the header class a bottom border of 1 point solid gray.
+- In `lab1_styles.css`, give the header class a bottom border of 5 pixel solid gray.
 - Give it an all-around padding of 10px.

 ## 4. Style the sidebar